stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 At startup, the **Activate** menu option is set from **Enabled** setting (but can be changed on demand).
 It is not currently persisted.

-Here's a log fragment showing this:
+Here's an older log fragment showing this:
 (Numbers in brackets) are explained below:

 ```